-The major advantage of the cross-link protocol is that the antibody is covalently bound to the Protein G Sepharose High Performance medium, which enables the elution of the protein without co-elution of the antibody.
+The major advantage of the cross-link protocol is that the antibody is covalently bound to the Protein A Sepharose High Performance medium, which enables the elution of the protein without co-elution of the antibody.
 This is often advantageous since the antibody is generally in excess compared to the protein of interest.
 High levels of antibody in the eluted fractions can obscure the desired signal from the protein of interest.

-To demonstrate the functionality of the cross-link protocol using Protein G HP SpinTrap, human transferrin was enriched from a background of E. coli protein sample.
+To demonstrate the functionality of the cross-link protocol using Protein A HP SpinTrap, human transferrin was enriched from a background of E. coli protein sample.
 The transferrin concentration was 0.15% of the total E. coli protein content, which approximately corresponds to the concentration of a medium-abundant protein.
-Capture of the protein of interest was achieved using polyclonal rabbit anti-human transferrin that was coupled to the Protein G ligand.
+Capture of the protein of interest was achieved using polyclonal rabbit anti-human transferrin that was immobilized to the protein A ligand.

-As shown in Figure 4, the majority of the enriched protein was eluted in the first elution step.
+As shown in Figure 5, the majority of the enriched protein was eluted in the first elution step.
 In proteomics applications, it is often desirable to achieve the highest possible concentration of the protein of interest since sensitivity and detection limits are frequently limiting factors.

-Reproducibility of Protein G HP SpinTrap is indicated by the analysis of the recovery (percentage of start material) of three replicates that were run in parallel (Fig 4B).
+Reproducibility of Protein A HP SpinTrap is indicated by the analysis of the recovery (percentage of start material) of three replicates that were run in parallel (Fig 5B).
 Quantitation of eluted protein of interest was performed using a standard curve with known amounts of transferrin (data not shown).
-Essentially no unwanted protein was bound to the medium after five washing steps, as indicated by the fact that very low amounts of protein were detected in the fifth washing step (Fig 4A, lane 5).
-In this particular setup, hydroxide
+Essentially no unwanted protein was bound to the medium after five washing steps, as indicated by the fact that very low amounts of protein were detected in the fifth washing step (Fig 5A, Iane 5).
+In this particular setup, an enrichment in the range of 200-fold was achieved relative to the start material using the cross-link protocol.
+Variation between spin columns (relative standard deviation) is generally below 15% with respect to purity and below 10% with respect to recovery (see Data File 28-9067-91 AA, Streptavidin HP SpinTrap and Streptavidin HP MultiTrap).